Two-Factor Authentication for cPanel

 Microsoft Authenticator supports multi-factor authentication for work, school, and non-Microsoft accounts.
 The first page of the app looks as follows:

 You will need to press on the "+" button in order to proceed with the further steps.
-Choose the Other account option to add the QR code for the cPanel:
+Choose the Other account option to add the QR code for cPanel:

-In the next window, you will need to scan the QR code using the camera or enter the code manually using your account name and secret key from the cPanel >> Security >> Two-Factor Authentication >> Don’t have a QR code reader.
+In the next window, you will need to scan the QR code using the camera or enter the code manually using your account name and the secret key from the cPanel >> Security >> Two-Factor Authentication >> Don’t have a QR code reader.

-Logging into the cPanel
+Logging into cPanel

-After the app is installed and connected to the cPanel, continue by entering the six-digit security code into the cPanel >> Security >> Two-Factor Authentication >> Step 2 >> Security code:
+After the app is installed and connected to cPanel, continue by entering the six-digit security code into cPanel >> Security >> Two-Factor Authentication >> Step 2 >> Security code:

 You should receive the following success message: